 4. Speed made 350 million worldwide on a budget of 30 million.

 The original film was one of the runaway box office successes of 1994.
 If the costs could be kept down on a third installment, and most of the special effects could be done for real like in the 1994 movie, there’s no telling how much money a new sequel could make.

-5. Speed has an energy and a propulsion to its storytelling that deserves to be replicated again.
+5. Speed has energy and propulsion to its storytelling that deserves to be replicated again.